The Texas Metal Roofing Buying Guide

 - Stone-coated steel cost: Stone-coated steel is known for its decorative look.
 Usually, the surface of the roof features a thick layer of stone as finishing.
 Stone-coated steel is available in various designs, textures, and colors.

 The only con is that these bad boys are costly.
 A square foot costs between $5 and $12.
 But the advantage is the aesthetic look, long lifespan, and little to zero maintenance cost.

 - Corrugated steel cost: Compared to the aesthetic-looking stone-coated steel, this type costs cheaper, in fact, of all metal roofing, corrugated is the least expensive at $1.20 -$5.00 per square foot.
 Installation on an average home amounts to about $10,000-$19,500.

 Beware, though, that you get what you pay for, so these materials are vulnerable to rust and leaks in the long term.
 Steel doesn't do well in seawater.
 It has to be galvanized using zinc or coated with galvalume (a mixture of zinc and aluminum) to minimize rusting and corrosion.

 And what is more disadvantageous is that most manufacturers don't provide warranties for the steel panels for homeowners in coastal areas.
 They say the potential of the coatings to come off the steel panels is higher in coastal climates.

-Okay, there you go; metal roofing is a broad term used to refer to various types and styles of metal roofing structures.
-Depending on your budget, you can go with the premium copper or the cheaper aluminum and steel roofing options.
+Okay, there you go; metal is a broad term used to refer to various types and styles of structures.
+Depending on your budget, you can go with the premium copper or the cheaper aluminum and steel options.

-But generally, all metal roofing materials are great.
+But generally, all-metal roof materials are great.
 They are low-maintenance, unlike shingles, and even though they cost more than your basic shingles, you can expect a lifetime of service.